-At this point, Adobe Analytics for Target (A4T) data brought into Adobe Experience Platform via the Analytics Source Connector cannot be analyzed in the Experimentation panel.
-We expect a resolution to this issue in 2023.
+At this point, Adobe Analytics for Target (A4T) data cannot be analyzed in the Experimentation panel.

 The recommended data schema is for the experiment data to be in an Object array that contains the experiment and variant data in two separate dimensions.
+Both dimensions need to be in a single object array.
 If you have your experiment data in a single dimension with experiment and variant data in a delimited string, you can use the substring setting in data views to split them into two for use in the panel.

-In CJA data views settings, admins can add context labels to a dimension or metric and CJA services like Experimentation panel can use these labels for their purposes.
+In Customer Journey Analytics data views settings, admins can add context labels to a dimension or metric and Customer Journey Analytics services like Experimentation panel can use these labels for their purposes.
 Two pre-defined labels are used for the Experimentation panel:

 In your data view that contains experimentation data, pick two dimension, one with the experimentation data and one with the variant data.
 Then label those dimensions with the Experiment and the Variant labels.

 Without these labels present, the Experiment panel does not work, since there are no experiments to work with.